michael-brewer-ds/instacart-analysis/README.md

-# Instacart Exploratory Data Analysis
+# Exploratory Data Analysis for Instacart

 ## Overview
 This project analyzes Instacart order data to understand customer purchasing behavior, basket composition, and reorder patterns.
 The analysis follows a full exploratory workflow, moving from raw data inspection through cleaning, transformation, and insight generation.